roshnadhakal/Intermediate_Python_Projects/Simple Quiz Application/README.md

 # Python Quiz Application

-Welcome to the Python Quiz Application!
-This simple command-line quiz program tests your knowledge on various topics through a series of questions.
+This simple command-line Python Quiz Application  program tests your knowledge on various topics through a series of questions.

 ## Requirements